Nuclearstar/CowinSlotFinder/README.md

 ## Abstract:

-- Windows Software application to fetch the available slots that can be used to book the appointment for COVID-19 Vaccination, Co-WIN using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/)from Govt Of India.
+- Windows Software application to fetch the available slots, that can be used to book the appointment for COVID-19 Vaccination, Co-WIN using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.

-- This is a .NET Core console app which sends SMS & Email notification when vaccination slots are available for pincodes using Twilio SMS integration & SMTP client for mail notifications.
+- This is a .NET Core console app which sends SMS & Email notification when vaccination slots are available for pincodes, using Twilio SMS integration & SMTP client for mail notifications.

 - This can be easily integrated with Windows Task Scheduler or Azure to send SMS & Email notification once slots are available at the requested pincodes.